 Negotiations between B.C. and Cheslatta began in May 2016, and a Framework Agreement was signed in September 2016 as an initial step towards settlement and reconciliation.

-The proposed Settlement Agreement being negotiated by B.C. and Cheslatta includes a financial component and a land package.
-The proposed Interim Reconciliation Agreement addresses collaborative management of protected areas, fish and wildlife, and community-led cultural, heritage and training initiatives, including language revitalization.
+The two agreements are: a Settlement Agreement, which includes a financial component and a land package, and an Interim Reconciliation Agreement, which addresses collaborative management of protected areas, fish and wildlife, and community-led cultural, heritage and training initiatives, including language revitalization.

 Please read the Information Sheet for more background about the negotiations.

 B.C., in collaboration with Cheslatta, held a public open house on June 19, 2018, in Burns Lake to share information about the purpose and progress of negotiations towards reconciliation and settlement.
 Sixty-six people attended the open house, including local government, neighbouring First Nations, community members, stakeholders, and tenure holders with interests overlapping the lands under discussion.